VanessaTsang888/restaurant-responsive-website/OmniFood-responsive-website/README.md

 **General**

-Summary:

-- CSS3 Media Queries.
-- modern flexbox and CSS Grid.
-- Planning, sketching, designing, building, testing, optimizing, and launching a responsive website.

-Details:

-- Hamburger menu that appears on tablet-sized screens or smaller
+1. Hamburger menu that appears on tablet-sized screens and smaller
-- Sticky header that _sticks_ after user scrolls past the hero section
-- Smooth scrolling active whenever any navigation links are clicked
+2. Smooth scrolling whenever any navigation (header and footer) are clicked
-- Subtle animations that trigger when a certain viewport rule is met (using `IntersectionObserver`)
+3. Subtle animations that trigger when a certain viewport rule is met (e.g. element is in viewport or element is not in viewport) using IntersectionObserver
+4. Fully responsive thanks to media queries ✨
+5. Utilized grid, flexbox and absolute positioning.
+6. Functional form 💌
-- Added cross-browser support for certain CSS styles using prefixes `-webkit`
+7. Added cross-broswer support for certain CSS styles using prefixes (-webkit, -moz-, -o-, -ms-)
-- Used Lighthouse Chrome extension and executed Performance testing to generate a report on the perforance of website.
-- Functional form with validation and a message displayed after submission by user
+8. Tested website on different browsers & had to style the select input so that it appears the same on most major browsers and devices

 ## The Requirements